Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Thermodynamic Corrections of the RN Black Hole

 To prove eq.\eqref{dmdsrelation}, we need to calculate the corrections to the thermodynamic quantities of a RN black hole, such as its mass and entropy, which are induced by switching on $\epsilon L_{\text{hd}}$.

 Conventionally, the expressions of thermodynamic quantities should be derived from the black hole metric using standard techniques.
-At the first order in $\epsilon$, the perturbed RN black hole metric can be formally written as $g_{\mu \nu}=\bar{g}_{\mu \nu}+\epsilon g_{\mu \nu}^{(1)}$, where $\bar{g}_{\mu \nu}$ represents the original unperturbed RN metric $ds^2 = -f(r)dt^2 + f^{-1}(r)dr^2 + r^2d\Omega^2$, and $f(r) = 1-\frac{2M}{r}+\frac{q^2}{r^2}$.
+At the first order in $\epsilon$, the perturbed RN black hole metric can be formally written as

+where $\bar{g}_{\mu \nu}$ represents the original unperturbed RN metric $ds^2 = -f(r)dt^2 + f^{-1}(r)dr^2 + r^2d\Omega^2$, and $f(r) = 1-\frac{2M}{r}+\frac{q^2}{r^2}$.
 However, determining the exact form of the perturbed metric induced by the nonlocal terms in eq.\eqref{EFTaction1} is far from an easy task.
 Due to the lack of appropriate techniques to handle the variation $\delta \ln \Box$, the gravitational field equations cannot be derived straightforwardly from the variation analysis of the Lagrangian.
 Thus, certain assumptions have to be made to obtain the perturbed field equations and the corresponding black hole solution.
 This has been done in our previous work \cite{Xiao:2021zly}.

-Fortunately, there exists a convenient approach indicating that, at the first order in $\epsilon$, the corrections to the black hole's thermodynamic quantities from any higher-derivative terms $\epsilon L_{\text{hd}}$ can be directly obtained using the \emph{unperturbed} metric.
+Anyway, next we will adopt another method to dealing with this problem independent of the techniques used in Ref.\cite{Xiao:2021zly}\footnote{We simply use Ref.\cite{Xiao:2021zly} for the purpose of cross-checking of the results.}.
+We notice that there exists a convenient approach indicating that, at the first order in $\epsilon$, the corrections to the black hole's thermodynamic quantities from any higher-derivative terms $\epsilon L_{\text{hd}}$ can be directly obtained using the \emph{unperturbed} metric $\bar{g}_{\mu \nu}$, without knowing the exact form of $g_{\mu\nu}=\bar{g}_{\mu\nu}+\epsilon g_{\mu \nu}^{(1)}$.
 This approach was discovered occasionally by Guber et al. \cite{Gubser:1998nz} and rediscovered and well-explained recently by Reall and Santos \cite{Reall:2019sah}.
-For more discussions on its validity and applications, refer to Refs.\cite{Caldarelli:1999ar,Xiao:2022auy,Xiao:2023two,Ma:2023qqj}.
+For more discussions on its validity and recent applications, refer to Refs.\cite{Caldarelli:1999ar,Xiao:2022auy,Xiao:2023two,Ma:2023qqj,Hu:2023gru,Ma:2024ynp,Guo:2025muo,Chen:2025ary}.
 By following this approach, we can deduce the expression of $M_{ext}(q,\epsilon)$ without the need of making unnecessary assumptions.